Oxyaine/RainWorldBestiary/Known Issues.md

 The auto generated titles look a little off, The spacing between the letters is weird and inconsistent, I'm not sure why this happens, I've tested my code other places and it seems to work, just something about the way the game draws sprites throws off some of the spacing and makes the characters wonky.
 I've countered this a bit with some extra code, so it's harder to notice the offsets, but it's still not perfect.
 I will continue working on solutions, but currently, this is an issue.

+#
+#

+### Miscellaneous Issues
+These are miscellaneous things that I'm classifying as issues, but aren't really issues, just improvements I want to add
+* The resource manager creates tabs just based on the directories

+#
+#

+### Constant Improvements
+A list of things I will constantly be working on to make stuff easier to work with and so on.
+* Try to convert as many unlock tokens to be automated as possible.